IBP-0/lisa-bot/README.md

 - core: Contains general commands like `help`, `about` or `invite`
 - lisa: Lisa-minigame commands like `status`, `water` or `pet`
-- fun: Miscellaneous commands for joke-commands
+- fun: Miscellaneous commands for all kinds of stuff
 - tag: Use and create YNA tags, based on the popular discord-bot 42's tag system.
 Check `$help tag` for more help.
 - pokemon: pokemon related data lookups
 - users: searches/matches users